 Unlike hotels, the Ronald McDonald House allows each family only one room.
 The number of people that can stay in the room is dependant on the size of the available room.
 Each individual guest family is responsible for cleaning their own room, including linens.

 The Ronald McDonald House is a community living setting.
 There are many communal areas including living and dining areas as well as a full-size kitchen, where you can watch TV, prepare and enjoy a meal.
-In addition, each family is given a secure storage space, with a refrigerator, in the kitchen area for personal items including food, drink or medicine.
+In addition, each family is given secure storage space, with a refrigerator, in the kitchen area for personal items including food, drink, or medicine.
 It should be noted, eating is not permitted in the bedrooms.